Judicial review in English law: Amenability to judicial review

 The decision complained of must have been taken by a public body, i.e. a body established by statute or otherwise exercising a public function.
 In R v Panel for Takeovers and Mergers, ex parte Datafin [1987] 1 QB 815, the Court of Appeal held that a privately established panel was amenable to judicial review because it in fact operated as an integral part of a governmental framework for regulating mergers and takeovers, while those affected had no choice but to submit to its jurisdiction.

 Actions taken under the royal prerogative were traditionally thought to be nonjusticiable political matters and thus not subject to judicial review, but Council of Civil Service Unions v Minister for the Civil Service [1984] UKHL 9 established that they can be, depending on the purpose for which the prerogative powers are exercised.

 Ouster clauses

-Sometimes the legislator may want to exclude the powers of the court to review administrative decision, making them final, binding and not appealable (R (Cowl) v Plymouth City Council).
+Sometimes the legislator may want to exclude the powers of the court to review administrative decisions, making them final, binding and not appealable.
 However, the courts have consistently held that none but the clearest words can exclude judicial review.
 When the Government wanted to introduce a new Asylum and Immigration Act containing such clear words, members of the judiciary protested to the extent of saying that they will not accept even such an exclusion.
 The Government withdrew the proposal.

 The courts however do uphold time limits on applications for judicial review.